decentraland/old-documentation/_posts/development-guide/2018-02-12-move-entities.md

 let newScale = Scalar.Lerp(originScale, targetScale, 0.6)
 ```
-To implement this in your scene, you should store the data that goes into the lerp function in a component.
-We recommend creating a specific component to store the necessary information for the lerp to happen.
+To implement this lerp in your scene, we recommend creating a custom component to store the necessary information.
 You also need to define a system that implements the gradual scaling in each frame.

 ## Move at irregular speeds between two points